Why do we think Guston made paintings like these? This becomes a question, too, about how we are compelled, how we respond.

 Naturalist art, for example.

 At the same time, Menand notes that “no work reduces to a single context.”
 Indulging ourselves? falling back on bourgeois habits and diversions? pretending that the story of our times is not like the story of the meteor that wiped out the dinosaurs, that it is not simply the story of capitalism’s power and reach and insatiability?
 On my gallery bench I was open to many possibilities.
-Like many another, I have been a fan of the art criticism of Leo Steinberg, and certainly, like him and Plotinus before him, I am open to seeing abstract paintings as—like a microscope—helping us see what is essential yet normally imperceptible.
+Like many another, I have been a fan of the art criticism of Leo Steinberg, and like him I am open to seeing abstract paintings as—like a microscope—helping us see what is essential yet normally imperceptible.
 Cf. a comment of Guston’s (from 1966): “I have a studio in the country—in the woods—but my paintings look more real to me than what is outdoors.”

 But what—I am looking around at ten or so Guston Abstract paintings, to include, for example, The Light (1960; at right)—what would, what could this essence be: our primitiveness? our incapacity—for intellectual, psychological, or politico-economic reasons—to make sense of our experience, our predicament?
 Marx (shoved) aside, could this art informel—Guston’s seeming refusal to bother himself with order, beauty, seeing—could this be an inversion, as in a mirror, of the extraordinary human capacity to find order in the universe and to superimpose orders on it, to delight in our perceptive capacities?
 And beauty in art is certainly related to this finding and superimposition of order.
 And so was my seeming lack of interest in Guston’s work an inversion of, a response to, anxiety provoked by his seeming disinterest in beauty, order . . . ?
 Or, in his best works, could there be found, as in the remains of a fire, the ashes of an anger that had once burned bright, against order and oppression?
 A recognition that order was a kind of oppression?
 “The difficulties begin,” Guston once observed, “when you understand what it is that the soul will not permit the hand to make.”